lindeloev/mcp/README.md

   points), `x_i` (slopes), `ar*`/`ma*` (autocorrelation), and `sigma_*`
   (Gaussian residual standard deviation).

+- All terms must be explicitly declared in each segment where they are active; omitting a term turns it off.
+Use `same(z)` to share a coefficient with previous segments.

 - The change point model is basically an `ifelse` model with order constraints on the change points.